thebkv/bkv/ruth04.md

 **Meaning:** Bitter.

-**MSFR:** The name Naomi chose for herself after returning to Bethlehem.
+Naomi gives herself this name in Chapter 1:

+> “Call me not Naomi, call me Mara.”

+The narrator continues calling her Naomi.

+By Chapter 4, the story has moved beyond the condition that caused her to rename herself.
-**BKV:** Mara describes a real stage in Naomi's journey.

-It does not become the final definition of her life.
+**BKV:** Mara accurately named Naomi's pain, but it did not name the end of her story.

-The story outlives the name she gave her pain.

 ---

 ### Obed — עוֹבֵד / Oved

-**Meaning:** Serving, servant, or one who serves, related to the Hebrew root *avad*.
+**Meaning:** Servant, serving one, or worshiper, from the Hebrew root **עבד — abad**, to work or serve.

-**MSFR:** Son of Ruth and Boaz, grandson within Naomi's restored household, father of Jesse, grandfather of David.
+**MSFR:** Son of Boaz and Ruth, child received by Naomi, father of Jesse, and grandfather of David.

-**BKV:** Obed is the living evidence that the line has continued.
+**BKV:** Obed is the living evidence that the family line has continued.
+His birth turns the book from restoration of one household toward the coming royal line.

-His narrative function is more important than forcing a symbolic interpretation from his name.

 ---